adams-charleen/nyt_deep_learning/README.md

-# Analyzing Media Coverage of the Israeli-Palestinian Conflict: A Deep Learning Approach
+# Analyzing Media Coverage of the Israeli-Palestinian Conflict: A Deep-Learning Approach

 ## Abstract